apache/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

 ### Create a Parent Jira for the Release

 This provides visibility into the progress of the release for the community.
-Tasks mentioned in this guide like cherry-picking fixes on to the release branch, updating the Ozone website, publishing the docker image, etc can be added as subtasks.
+Tasks mentioned in this guide like cherry-picking fixes on to the release branch, updating the Ozone website, publishing the Docker image, etc can be added as subtasks.

 ### Bulk Comment on Jiras Targeting This Release